 One day, one of the team members notices something.

 The pitch is changing.
 It is shrinking.
 Imperceptible to the others, this odd change is ignored, the one bringing the news is mistaken, it is an optical illusion, the pitch has been the same for a hundred years - how could it possibly be changing now?
 Unthinkable.

 Then a second team member sees the edges of the pitch moving in.
 Then a third.
-Still no-one listens and the tension mounts.
-There is disagreement, dysfunction, some-people leave, others go off sick because they feel distressed from being ignored.
+Still, no one listens and the tension mounts.
+There is disagreement, and dysfunction, some-people leave, and others go off sick because they feel distressed from being ignored.
 Fresh team members who are not interested in examining the pitch’s dimensions are recruited.
 They huddle - face inwards and strategise.
 They train.
 They bring in expert help.
-They win, and win again.
+They win and win again.
 They are performing perfectly.
 There is nothing to worry about.